The evolution of velocity dispersion in the Sco-Cen OB association: Discussion

-The concept of bursts in star formation and the complex age structures within Sco-Cen has been a subject of extensive research in previous works.
+The concept of bursts in star formation and the complex age structures within Sco-Cen have been a subject of extensive research in previous works.
 For instance, \citet{Slesnick2008} investigated the USco subgroup, concluding that its low-mass population formed in a single burst approximately 5\,Myr ago, with an age spread of less than 3\,Myr, after accounting for observational uncertainties.
 While this suggested a relatively coeval formation at the time, the apparent age spread observed in their Hertzsprung-Russell diagrams highlighted the complexities of age determination.
-More recently, \citet{Pecaut2016} conducted a comprehensive study across all three Sco-Cen subgroups, demonstrating that none of them are consistent with simple, coeval populations formed in single bursts.
-Instead, they found strong evidence for age gradients and a ``multitude of smaller star formation episodes'' throughout the association, suggesting a more complex and prolonged star formation history (recently confirmed, e.g., by \citetalias{Ratzenboeck2023b}).
-Their work emphasized the presence of substructure and found larger intrinsic age spreads (e.g., $\pm 7$\,Myr for USco) when using revised age scales and accounting for various observational effects.
-Our current findings provide novel kinematic evidence for these multi-episodic or burst-like star formation events, demonstrating how these bursts manifest as distinct `stepwise' increases in the collective velocity dispersion and spatial expansion of the association over time.
+More recently, \citet{Pecaut2016} conducted a comprehensive study across all three traditional Sco-Cen subgroups, demonstrating that none of them is consistent with simple, coeval populations formed in single bursts.
+Instead, they found strong evidence for age gradients and a ``multitude of smaller star formation episodes'' throughout the association, suggesting a more complex and prolonged star formation history, as recently confirmed, for instance, by \citetalias{Ratzenboeck2023b} (see also the discussion in Sect.~5 in \citetalias{Ratzenboeck2023b}). \citet{Pecaut2016} emphasised the presence of substructure and found larger intrinsic age spreads (e.g., $\pm 7$\,Myr for USco) when using revised age scales and accounting for various observational effects.
+Our current findings provide novel kinematic evidence for these multi-episodic or burst-like star formation events, demonstrating how these bursts manifest as distinct `stepwise' increases in the collective velocity dispersion of the association over time.
 This directly reinforces the understanding that Sco-Cen's evolution is not monolithic but rather a phased assembly of spatially and kinematically distinct stellar populations.